rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 #### User Input Required - test02

-**Yes**: User interaction is necessary to check the connect status of Composite Source device (This will be automated later).
+**Yes**: User interaction is necessary to check the connect status of the Composite Source device (This will be automated later).

 #### Acceptance Criteria - test02

-Test detects the status of the Source device connected to Composite In port
+The test detects the status of the Source device connected to the Composite In port

 #### Expected Results - test02

-The test registers the event and check for  the event call back.
+The test registers the event and checks for  the event call back.

 Success Criteria

-- Device should recognize the status of the port connected.
+- The device should recognize the status of the port connected.

 #### Test Steps - test02